maxweill/Konakona/README.md

 #### API Keys
 There are also API keys that you must fill out.
 You will need to sign up for a twitter developer account in order to gain access to these.
 For more info, see Twitter's website. https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api

+### Future Enhancements
+* Do not crash/hang for bad directory inputs (no video files, invalid path).
+* Allow arbitrary file formats (right now .mkv as an input is hardcoded).
+* Add FOSS license.
+* Switch to .cfg file instead of editing python variables (maybe?)